rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L6_wait_JavascriptExecutor.md

 # Why do we need waits?

-Synchronization issue — When the Script execution speed doesn't match with the browser speed.
+**What is Synchronization** - Synchronization in Selenium refers to handling the timing issues between the test script
+execution and the web application’s response.
+It ensures that Selenium WebDriver waits for the
+required elements or events before performing actions, preventing errors like
+**ElementNotVisibleException,** **StaleElementReferenceException,** or **NoSuchElementException.**

-# Wait Commands
+## Wait Commands

 **What are Wait commands in Selenium?**
 The wait commands are essential when it comes to executing Selenium tests.
-They help to
-observe and troubleshoot issues that may occur due to variation in time lag
+They help to observe and troubleshoot issues that may occur due to variation in time lag
-While running Selenium tests, it is common for testers to get the message **"Element Not
+While running Selenium tests, it is common for testers to get the message **Element Not
-Visible Exception'**.
+Visible Exception**.
 This appears when a particular web element with which has to
 interact, is delayed in its loading.
 To prevent this Exception, Selenium Wait Commands must
 be used.

 In automation testing, Selenium WebDriver wait commands direct test execution to pause
 for a certain length of time before moving onto the next step.
-This enables UeÄQÄgrto
+This enables WebDriver to
 check if one or more web elements are present/visible/enriched/clickable, etc when
 identifying certain elements.
 If an element is not located, then the
 appears.
 Selenium Wait commands help resolve this